 Similarly to the output impact, the oil price shock increased dispersion of the inflation performance in Euroland.
 With the exception of Ireland, it worked against the dispersion which one would have expected from the Balassa-Samelson effect.
 This external shock brought the amazing divergence process of price inflation in Euroland to a stop in 2000.
 The oil price shock increased HICP inflation rates by 1.8% in Ireland, by over 1% in France and Italy and below 1% in the other euro area countries.
-The lowest inflation effect was felt in Portugal and Spain (see figure 10).
-Out of the pre-ins countries (see figure 11), Denmark exhibited an inflation shock above Euroland average, the United Kingdom inflation increase of 0.8 percentage points coincided with Euroland average, those of Sweden and Greece was below average, although Greece's inflation performance deteriorated after fixing its exchange rate when entering the EMU in 2001.
+The lowest inflation effect was felt in Portugal and Spain (below the average Euroland effect).
+Out of the pre-ins countries, Denmark (+1.2 percentage points) exhibited an inflation shock above Euroland average, the United Kingdom inflation increase of 0.8 percentage points coincided with Euroland average, those of Sweden and Greece was below average, although Greece's inflation performance deteriorated after fixing its exchange rate when entering the EMU in 2001.